Aaron-Empey/Code-and-Data-Analysis/README.md

-# Stage3_LabReports
+# Code and Data Analysis
-Analysis and code used for undergraduate laboratory experiments, particularly in my third year.
+Analysis and code used for undergraduate laboratory experiments and programming based modules.